Super Lawyers

 January 2023 Update

-• January 18, 2023: 60 active Gardasil lawsuits are now pending in the Gardasil class action MDL in the Western District of North Carolina.
+• January 18, 2023: 60 active Gardasil lawsuits are pending in the Gardasil class action MDL in the Western District of North Carolina.
 The MDL class action was established in September with just over 20 cases, which means it has already tripled.
 A large influx of new cases will probably be coming at some point shortly as previously filed Gardasil claims clear the vaccine court process.

 • January 12, 2023: In November, the plaintiffs in the Gardasil class action MDL filed a motion to compel seeking to force the defendant, Merck & Co., to produce additional documents and supplement their interrogatory responses.
-After being granted an extension of time on its deadline to respond to this Motion, Merck and its lawyers now have until the end of this week (January 5, 2023) to file a response to the Motion (or provide supplemental discovery responses).
+After being granted an extension on its deadline to respond to this Motion, Merck and its lawyers now have until the end of this week (January 5, 2023) to file a response to the Motion (or provide supplemental discovery responses).

 December 2022 Update

 The road to the first Gardasil trial is a long one.
 But victims’ lawyers are inching closer as we approach 2023.
 Getting a trial date matters because a Gardasil settlement will be impossible without real pressure on the defendants.
-Trials put on the pressure that leads to settlements.
+Trials put on pressure that leads to settlements.

 Gardasil lawyers submitted a joint bellwether program proposal last week for both sides in the Gardasil class action.
 The joint proposal calls for a pool of 16 bellwether candidate cases to be worked up for trial over the next year.
 Under the pre-trial plan, six of these cases would be picked for the initial bellwether trial, and those selections would be made in August 2024.
 MDL Judge Robert Conrad will likely approve and adopt the plan at the next monthly status conference.